About The Concept

 Then I tried to put on a magic show for school - and failed.
 Looking back, it probably wasn't as bad as I thought (just lackluster), but I grew up in a culture where failing once meant never trying again.
 I moved on to other skills and interests, such as writing, fandom, and media.

 I started my performance art career in 2009, working with burlesque, circus, physical theatre, spoken word, improv, and other forms.
 I did incorporate small elements of magic into the occasional burlesque or drag number, and in 2012 I befriended a professional magician in San Francisco, Blake Maxam, that sparked all kinds of possibilities for magic in performance art.
-However, I didn't really do much with the idea until the past year, when my idle musings about being a "queer lady magician" was met with extremely enthusiastic response.
+However, I didn't really do much with the idea until the past couple of years, when my idle musings about being a "queer lady magician" was met with extremely enthusiastic response.

 I decided to make 2018 the year of the Queer Lady Magician.
 The project started with an Autostraddle themed playlist in January, followed by discussions with potential team members, including director and coach Sharmini Kumar.
 It quickly transformed into a full-blown production when it was accepted by Women's Circus for their Still I Rise Fringe Mentorship program.
 This was both extremely exciting and extremely nerve-wracking: it would be my first full-length production, I hadn't worked with magic seriously for a long time, and I was grappling with the aftermath of manipulation and deception, which are supposedly key to magic.
 What business do I have putting on a magic show?